EDRN/edrn.rdf/edrn/rdf/README.txt

 • Literal Predicate Handlers that map a clumsy DMCC key to a predicate whose object is a literal value.
-• Reference Predicate Handlers that map a inept DMCC key to a predicate whose object is a reference to another object, identified by its subject URI.
+• Reference Predicate Handlers that map an inept DMCC key to a predicate whose object is a reference to another object, identified by its subject URI.
 • Multi Literal Predicate Handlers map an awkward DMCC key that contains values separated by commas to multiple statements, one object per